How to Get Key Stakeholders to Agree on your Event’s Goals

-Events are SO much fun (of course we think so!), but we’re proponents of making sure that your event is more than pretty.
-We’re in favor of making sure that the effects of your event are going to last longer than the effects of the open bar.
-And that’s where goal setting comes in.
-But where to start?
+Events are so much fun (of course we think so!), but we’re proponents of making sure that your event is so much more.
+The effects of your event should last longer than the effects of the open bar.
+That’s where goal setting comes in, but where to start?
 Read on, friends.

-How do you even get your key stakeholders to agree?
+We’ve talked a lot about goal setting on our blog before, including how to achieve your goals strategically before, during, and after an event, but today we’re taking a slightly different approach.
+How do you get your key stakeholders to agree?
 First, before you dive into goals, are you sure you’re ready to have an event?

-The first step before measuring and managing your goals is getting key people to actually agree on them first.
-And that’s a tall order.
+The first step before measuring and managing your goals is getting key people to actually agree on them.
+That’s a tall order.
 We’re sharing our best tips for herding cats, errr, gathering your key stakeholders into agreement.

 Tip #1: The Straw Man Method